 Case size: 43mm

 Michael Kors may not be the perfect match for die-hard watch enthusiasts due to their preference for traditional manufacturers.
 However, the majority of wearers appreciate aesthetics more than anything else.
 In this sense, the Michael Kors Halo Gold watch ticks several boxes for many.

 A full skeletal dial with an all-gold appeal combined with a beautiful tachymeter ring (although only a visual feature) results in an appearance that can fool people into thinking it’s a very expensive timepiece.

 For a couple of hundred bucks, you receive a watch full of luxurious appeal.
-And although it comes with cheaper-end mineral crystal and is powered by a Chinese mechanical caliber, it nevertheless is worth a try.
+And although it comes with a mineral crystal and is powered by a Chinese mechanical caliber, it nevertheless is worth a try.

 Hamilton Jazzmaster Viewmatic